oconnor663/duct.py/README.md

 #### `pipe`

 Create a pipe expression, similar to `|` in bash.
-The the argument is the right side of the pipe, which can be any duct expression.
+The argument becomes the right side of the pipe, and it can be any duct expression.
 The status of a pipe expression is equal to the right side's status if it's nonzero, otherwise the left side's.

 ```python